ProtonoxDEV/Protonox-Kivy-Multiplatform-Framework/README.md

 - HTML entrypoint parsing (local path **or URL**) into a neutral UI model (no DOM mutation)
 - Asset + route discovery for multi-view sites and SPA-like flows
 - UI-IR is serializable (`ui-model.json`) for audits/diffs and can be reloaded via env (`PROTONOX_UI_MODEL`)
-- One-to-one screen mapping to clean KV + controller scaffolds (no user code touched)
+- One-to-one screen mapping to clean KV + controller scaffolds (no user code touched); pass `--map protonox_studio.yaml` to bind routes↔screens, viewport hints, and filenames explicitly
-- CLI coverage: `protonox web2kivy` for exports, `protonox validate` for PNG baseline/candidate diffs
+- CLI coverage: `protonox web2kivy` (alias `web-to-kivy`) for exports, `protonox render-web`/`render-kivy` for IR-based PNGs, and `protonox diff`/`validate` for baseline vs. candidate checks
-- Optional PNG comparison against the UI model for viewport sanity and drift detection
+- Optional PNG comparison against the UI model for viewport sanity and drift detection; outputs stay in `.protonox/protonox-exports`
 - See `docs/WEB_TO_KIVY_PIPELINE.md` for the full flow and safeguards.

 ### 🧭 Explicit State & Lifecycle (opt-in)